Most Active Stories

 Today, Disney comes out with nutritional standards for food advertised across its platforms.
 The company has taken flack for contributing to the obesity epidemic by airing ads for junk food that targets kids.

 This move marks a dramatic change, but the company's chairman told The New York Times, quote, "this is not altruistic; this is about smart business."
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.